The Ark of the Covenant series (post #10)

 But will the third Temple house the Ark?
 I suppose that depends upon whether or not the Ark can be found at that time.
 If the Jewish rabbis are telling the truth when they confidently state that the Ark is hidden in a cave underneath the Temple Mount, I’m sure they would do everything they could to bring it out and immediately place it inside the Holy of Holies of the new Temple.
 For that matter, even if the rabbis are wrong and the Ark is currently someplace other than under the Temple Mount, it’s possible that during those days God could allow it to be discovered wherever it is.
-As I said, though, even if the Ark is never found, Jewish history has proven that the new Temple could still be considered legitimate without it.
+But as I said even if the Ark is never found Jewish history has proven that the new Temple could still be considered legitimate without it.

-The fact is, though, that no matter how all of this plays out, the third Jewish Temple (Ark or no Ark) will not be in existence long.
+The fact is, though, that no matter how all of this plays out the third Jewish Temple (Ark or no Ark) will not be in existence long.
 We know this because Bible prophecy explains that the third Temple will be replaced by yet another Temple for Christ’s 1,000 year reign upon this earth following the tribulation period.
 This “millennial Temple” is described in detail in Ezekiel chapters 40 through 48.

 The Bible doesn’t specify precisely how the tribulation-period Temple will be destroyed to make way for the millennial Temple, but there are a variety of options.
 It might be destroyed as part of a great earthquake that strikes Jerusalem in the last half of the tribulation period, kills 7,000 people, and levels a tenth of the city (Revelation 11:13).
 On the other hand, it might be destroyed as part of a later earthquake that divides the city into three parts (Revelation 16:19-21).
 Then again, it might be destroyed as part of the Mount of Olives being split in two when Jesus touches down upon the mountain to walk this earth again, win the battle of Armageddon that closes the tribulation period, and establish his 1,000 year reign (Zechariah 14:4).